stormpath/stormpath-aspnetcore/docs/password_reset.rst

 Password Reset
 ==============

 Stormpath provides a self-service password reset flow for your users, allowing them to request a link that resets their password.
-This library adds this functionality to your ASP.NET application automatically if it is enabled on your Stormpath Directory.
+This library adds this functionality to your |framework| application automatically if it is enabled on your Stormpath Directory.

 By default, this library will serve a Forgot Password form at ``/forgot`` and a callback handler at ``/change``, *if* the Password Reset Email workflow is enabled in Stormpath.
 You can change these URIs, or disable the feature entirely if you wish (see :ref:`password_reset_configuration`).